kitschpatrol/renami/readme.md

 ### Configuration

-Renami depends almost entirely on configuration to describe how it should rename files when its run.
+Renami depends on configuration to describe how it should rename files when its run.
 Internally, it uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to search for and find relevant configuration in the usual locations.

 The library also exports a typed configuration factory function to provide type hinting when authoring configurations.